mmakaay/dsmr-reader-for-esphome/README.md

 # Compatibility

-The device is directly powered by my smart meter.
-I have a DSMR v4.2 meter, which delivers enough current to power the ESP-01 MCU.
-The device requires the two 1000uF capacitors to handle the power peak of the ESP-01 during startup and connecting to the WiFi network.
+The device is directly powered by the smart meter.
+This has been tested with a DSMR v4.2 a DSMR v5.0 meter.

+I have a **DSMR v4.2** meter myself, which delivers enough current to power the ESP-01 MCU (100 mA).
+It does require a 1000 uF capacitor though, to handle the power peak of the ESP-01 during startup and connecting to the WiFi network.
+I soldered this capacitor at position C7.
+C1 is empty for me.
+You can also use two capacitors of around 500 uF and solder these at positions C1 and C7.

-DSMR v5 meters should work as well.
-I don't know about other versions.
-If you want to use the device with a different DSMR version, then please check the specification of the 5V power supply line of the meter, to see if it's as good or better than the one in my v4.2 meter: it supplies a maximum current of 100 mA at 5 Volt.
+A **DSMR v5** meter provides more power (250 mA) and can drive the ESP-01 MCU without additional capacitance.
+In fact, when using a 1000 uF capacitor, the ESP-01 got stuck in a reboot loop when connecting the device to the smart meter.
+The device did work with no capacitors at all at positions C1 and C7.

+Please let me know if you find additional compatibility outcomes.

 ![final](final.png)